 General

 OBSS PD-based spatial reuse operation comprises two types of operation.
 The first type is defined in 26.10.2.2 (General operation with non-SRG OBSS PD level), and allows a STA, under specific conditions, to ignore an inter-BSS PPDU using a non-SRG OBSS PD level(#17012).
-The second type is defined in 26.10.2.3 (General operation with SRG OBSS PD level)(#16704) and allows a STA, under specific conditions, to ignore inter-BSS PPDUs that are identified as being SRG PPDUs, using an SRG OBSS PD level.(#15656, #17127) In addition to these differences between the two types, Non-SRG OBSS PD Min offset is fixed and defined in the specification while the SRG OBSS PD Min offset can be defined by the AP.(#15739, #15740) A STA may operate using one of the two modes, neither mode, or both modes simultaneously.(#15847)
+The second type is defined in 26.10.2.3 (General operation with SRG OBSS PD level)(#16704) and allows a STA, under specific conditions, to ignore inter-BSS PPDUs that are identified as being SRG PPDUs, using an SRG OBSS PD level.(#15656, #17127) In addition to these differences between the two types, Non-SRG OBSS PD Min offset is fixed and defined in the specification while the SRG OBSS PD Min offset can be defined by the AP.(#15739, #15740) A STA may operate using one of the two types, neither type, or both types simultaneously. (#20669)(#15847)

 General operation with non-SRG OBSS PD level

+TGax editor: add the sentence marked with #21095 as in item in the following paragraph (CID21095)

 If the PHY of a STA issues a PHY-CCA.indication with a value equal to BUSY followed by a PHY-RXSTART.indication due to a PPDU reception then the STA’s MAC sublayer may a) issue a PHY-CCARESET.request primitive before the end of the PPDU and not update its basic NAV timer based on the PPDU or may b) not update its basic NAV timer based on the PPDU if all the following conditions are met:

 The STA has not set the TXVECTOR parameter SPATIAL_REUSE to the value SRP_AND_NON_SRG_OBSS_PD_PROHIBITED in any HE PPDU it has transmitted in the current beacon period and in the previous beacon period(#15741).